-The tables for small volume excess soil standards (2, 3, 4, 5, 6, 7, 8 and 9), may be used for excess soil volumes up to 350 m3, or up to 1000 m3 with rationale provided by a qualified person.
-The standards in these tables are the same as those in tables 2 to 9 of the Soil, Ground Water and Sediment Standards and are set for coarse textured soil.
+The tables for small volume excess soil standards (1, 2, 3, 4, 5, 6, 7, 8 and 9), must be used for excess soil volumes up to 350 m3, or up to 1000 m3 with a rationale provided by a qualified person.
+The standards in these tables are the same as those in tables 2 to 9 of the Soil, Ground Water and Sediment Standards, can be found in O. Reg.
+153/04 and are set for coarse textured soil.
 These excess soil standards may be updated from time to time.

-The tables for volume independent excess soil standards may be used for any volume of excess soil.
+The tables for volume independent excess soil standards (1, 2.1, 3.1, 4.1, 5.1, 6.1, 7.1, 8.1 and 9.1) must be used for volumes of excess soil that are larger than 350 cubic metres but the qualified person has discretion to also use these standards for small soil volumes.
 For ease of reference, these tables have been presented in the same order with the same placement site conditions as the tables for small volume excess soil standards.

-The following provides a summary of the excess soil standards tables available for use under the soil regulation:
+The following provides a summary of the generic excess soil standards tables available for use under the On-Site and Excess Soil Management:

-Table Description Small Volume (up to 350 m 3) Volume

-(or up to 1000 m 3 with Independent

-rationale provided by a

-qualified person)

-Full Depth Background Table 1 Table 1

-Full Depth, Potable Table 2 Table 2.1

-Full Depth, Non-Potable Table 3 Table 3.1

-Stratified, Potable Table 4 Table 4.1

-Stratified, Non-Potable Table 5 Table 5.1

-Full Depth, Shallow Soil, Potable Table 6 Table 6.1

-Full Depth, Shallow Soil, Non-Potable Table 7 Table 7.1

-Full Depth, Within 30 m of a Water Body, Potable Table 8 Table 8.1

-Full Depth, Within 30 m of a Water body, Non- Table 9 Table 9.1

-Potable
+Table Description Small Volume (up to 350 m 3) (or up to 1000 m 3 with qualified person rationale) Volume Independent Full Depth Background Table 1 Table 1 Full Depth, Potable Table 2 Table 2.1 Full Depth, Non-Potable Table 3 Table 3.1 Stratified, Potable Table 4 Table 4.1 Stratified, Non-Potable Table 5 Table 5.1 Full Depth, Shallow Soil, Potable Table 6 Table 6.1 Full Depth, Shallow Soil, Non-Potable Table 7 Table 7.1 Full Depth, Within 30 m of a Water Body, Potable Table 8 Table 8.1 Full Depth, Within 30 m of a Water body, Non-Potable Table 9 Table 9.1

-Within each table, standards for contaminants are presented in relation to property use.
+Within each table, standards for contaminants are presented in relation to property use of the reuse site.
 Property use categories and definitions are the same as in O. Reg.
 153/04 and are provided in Part I of this document.